BritishCorpse/nonsusbot/README.md

 # Graveyard
+## Update 24-10-30
+Hi!
+This project was an old project of ours, but has long since been abandoned.
+It's now open source, in-case anyone would like to take a look at it.

+We apologise for any crude language or NSFW content in the commit history.
+It was a different time back then.

 A Discord bot created to remove the need of filling a server up with an unnecessary amount of bots.

 THIS IS OUT OF DATE.
 DOCUMENTATION WILL BE UPDATED SOON